AAG0130/Portfolio/Academic Projects/Design of Applied Engineering Proposals/Draft Project/README.md

 **Important Notice:**

-This project was developed within the context of the course; therefore, the figures and associations with other companies mentioned in the document are solely academic exercises and do not represent an official source of information.
+This is a project proposal that was developed within the context of the course; therefore, it was not implemented in a real-world scenario, and the figures and associations with other companies mentioned in the document are solely academic exercises and do not represent an official source of information.

 ---